hsarmiento/chilean_unrest_dataset/README.md

 <a id="1">[1]</a>
 H. Sarmiento,  F. Bravo-Marquez, E. Graells-Garrido, B. Poblete (2022).
 **Identifying and Characterizing new Expressions of Community Framing during Polarization**.
-In Proceedings of the 16th The International AAAI Conference on Web and Social Media (ICWSM), Atlanta, Georgia, USA. (to appear)
+In Proceedings of the 16th The International AAAI Conference on Web and Social Media (ICWSM), Atlanta, Georgia, USA.